About GP-2250

 Synergistic activity.

-GP-2250 has demonstrated powerful synergies with several existing cancer treatments.
+GP-2250 has demonstrated powerful synergies with many commonly utilized anti-cancer agents.

 Truly unique MOA.